google/applied-machine-learning-intensive/v2/03_regression/08_regression_with_tensorflow/slides.md

 ```
 <!--
 In our previous slide we created layers, but we didn't connect them.
 In this slide we'll create the layers inside a sequential model.
 Now the layers are densely connected in sequence.

+Questions to ask the class:
+How many layers are there in this model?
+Answer: 4

+How many nodes are in the first layer?
+Answer: 8

+How many nodes are in the second and their layers?
+Answer: 64

+How many nodes are in the final layer?
+Answer: 1

+How many connections between layer 1 and layer 2?
+Answer: 8x64

+*It may be helpful to draw a schematic of the model on the board while asking students the questions.*

 -->

 ---